 Your or you’re?
 Proceed or precede?
 Stationary or stationery?
+In today’s blog post we’ll be looking at some more commonly confused English words.

 The English language contains many words which can confuse learners and native speakers alike.
 It’s common for a word to have several meanings or to be pronounced and spelled the same as others, that’s why it’s easy to make mistakes.